The regulars -

 ‘You made us man of evil but we are free…’

-‘Well whoever I feel like its absolutely splendid!’
+‘Well whoever I feel like, it's absolutely splendid!’

 The Bad: I can understand the logic of having the first handful of stories being filmed before the opening story of the season because the regulars in Castrovalva are gorgeously presented.
-The flip side is that you go from a story like this where they are all relaxed around each other to Four to Doomsday where suddenly everybody seems unsure and delivers nervous performances.
-Its such a shocking contrast from one to the other that I’m not sure in hindsight it was the best idea.
-The chase back to the TARDIS would be much more dynamic if it wasn’t just a couple of feet away – I don’t know why they don’t just run rather than go to all the trouble of stealing an ambulance!
+The flip side is that you go from a story like this where the actors are relaxed around each other to Four to Doomsday where suddenly everybody seems unsure and nervous and unsure.
+It's such a shocking contrast from one to the other that I’m not sure in hindsight that it was the best idea.
+The chase back to the TARDIS would be much more dynamic if it wasn’t just a couple of feet away – I don’t know why they don’t just run rather than go to all the trouble of stealing an ambulance.
 Atmospherics aside, Tegan and Nyssa are a bit rubbish when it comes to getting to Castrovalva.
-First they lose the wheelchair in the stream, then Nyssa falls in, then they dump the Zero Cabinet and then they are shocked when he has gone missing!
+First they lose the wheelchair in the stream, then Nyssa falls in, then they dump the Zero Cabinet and then they are shocked to discover the Doctor has gone walkabout.
 I don’t know if I would want this two watching my back.
 The mirrored effect of the Doctor and company crossing the Bridge is possibly a bit too simple to suggest the occlusion.
-The Shallow Bit: The fifth Doctor’s costume is probably the least offensive of the Doctor’s that JNT catered for but it still feels remarkably cobbled together and more like a uniform than before.
-The jacket is a lovely style but I hate the colour (surely the blandest of Doctor’s should be given something other than the blandest of colours to wear?) but I love the cricketing jumper on the other hand.
-There is something quintessentially British about the fifth Doctor that makes me smile.
-Nyssa’s fairy skirt is like something out of Lewis Carroll and I was very pleased to see she swapped it for a pair of trousers to trudge around in outside.
-The less said about Adric’s pyjamas and Tegan’s unflattering air hostess uniform the better.
-It has to be said that there is something remarkably kinky about the Master keeping Adric trapped within a webbing of metal torture devices – its probably the closest to sado-machoistic bondage you will see in Doctor Who!
-Its well worth having a close look at Tegan’s stockings when she dabs her hand in the Doctor’s blood – there is a massive hole the size of her thighs!

 Four to Doomsday written by Terrance Dudley and directed by John Black

-Spoilt Brat: No matter how much criticism you can throw at Janet Fielding and Tegan you have to triple that for Matthew Waterhouse and Adric.
-How unbelievably snidey, insulting and unreasonable is he in this story?
+Spoilt Brat: No matter how much judgement you can throw at Janet Fielding and Tegan you have to triple that for Matthew Waterhouse and Adric.
+How unbelievably spiteful, insulting and unreasonable is he in this story?
 As irritating as pubic louse and just as nasty.
-Adric declares that all women are mindless, impatient and bossy and judging by the look on Tegan’s face she wants to shove his winkle in a blender!
+Adric declares that all women are mindless, impatient and bossy and judging by the look on Tegan’s face she's ready to shove his little winkie in a blender and serve it up as an Alzarian smoothie.
 He screams petulantly at the Monopticons and in one unforgettable moment he turns all butch and confronts one with ‘I said where is she?’
-Why does the little twat ask for sodium chloride instead of salt?
-How do you make asking for salt so geeky?
+It's quite hilarious.
+Despite the fact that he may recognise it by its chemical title only a true geek that is asking for a bruising would ask for sodium chloride rather than salt.
 Nyssa gets a gentle shove and Adric that well known boxer of men steps in: ‘Don’t you do that to her!’
-When Adric agrees with Monarch he finally puts to rest the hotly debated topic of whether Adric thinks and acts like a robot – yes he does.
+When Adric agrees with Monarch he finally puts to rest the hotly debated topic of whether Adric thinks and acts like a retard– yes, yes he does.
+It's not even as though the little dunce is going along with Monarch's ludicrous scheme to put himself in the position to affect their escape, he genuinely believes in this crusty frog and his web of lies.
 This is the middle adventure of three that sees Adric working for the enemy and you have to ask yourself why the Doctor bothers keeping him around.
-When explaining the TARDIS Adric fails his Through the Keyhole audition by only mentioning the control room, the bathroom and the cloisters – what a shitty sell!
-He is so daft not seeing through the Doctor’s overdone praise of Monarch – can anybody be this naïve?
+When describing the interior of the TARDIS, Adric fails his Through the Keyhole audition by only mentioning the control room, the bathroom and the cloisters.
+Given that the Ship is infinite, that's a pretty shitty sell.
+He is so daft not seeing through the Doctor’s overdone praise of Monarch that you have to question whether anybody could be quite this naive.
 The final insult is that Adric has to be convinced to help the Doctor defeat Monarch.
-God save us.
-Alien Orphan: I couldn’t remember Nyssa being in this story and now I remember why!
-Sarah Sutton is such a strong little actress it breaks my heart to see her wasted in the dullest writing for a character known to man!
-She is reading the Principles of Mathematics for fun and then spends four episodes wandering about failing to connect with the plot!
-She does mention her father and have a small rail against tyranny and tells Adric to shut up (yay!) but on the whole Nyssa is there to be in jeopardy right up until the last second of the story.

-The Good Stuff: There are some parallels with The End of the World where we have a new Doctor, a new season; the introductory story out of the way and here is the chance to show off some superb production values.
-The sets are all pretty fantastic, spacious, gorgeously lit and teeming with instruments.
-The first and second cliffhanger are rather good, moments of cleverness in all the dross.
-The Bad Stuff: What the fuck is wrong with Adric (bowler geek) and Tegan’s (bird nest slut) hair?
-The Doctor and company being spied on should probably be quite unsettling but Monarch and his chums have such middle class, casual voices the only thing you wonder is if they will be offered tea and cucumber sandwiches.
-The Urbankan make up is revoltingly bad; I have a cold at the moment and examined a tissue earlier post-sneeze and discovered something that looks like Monarch’s face nestling inside!
-You can see how somebody thought the Recreations were a good idea – its very Doctor Who to mix culture and fiction but it makes the already deathly slow story crawl to a halt.
-It’s more akin to watching Blue Peter but I think they would have made a more interesting job of it!
-Adric and Nyssa explore the ship in some very dull, stilted scenes and it worries me that the show is concentrating more on the set design than characterisation and performance.
-Bigon is a hopelessly wooden character with the odd moment of melodrama (amongst my favourites are ‘It is not as it seems!’ and ‘Great Zeus!’).
+The Bad Stuff: The Doctor and company being spied on should probably be quite unsettling but Monarch and his chums have such middle class, casual voices the only thing you wonder is if they will be offered tea and cucumber sandwiches or not.
+When so much effort has been put into making the setting as menacing as possible it is a shame to waste that potential with such drab point and shoot direction.
+The Urbankan make up is revoltingly bad; I have a cold at the moment and examined a tissue earlier post-sneeze and discovered something that looks like Monarch’s face nestling inside.
+You can see how somebody thought the Recreations were a good idea – it's very Doctor Who to mix culture and fiction but it makes the already deathly slow story crawl to a halt as Tegan designs the latest androids to make it up the catwalk.
+Adric and Nyssa explore the ship in some very dull, stilted scenes and it worries me greatly that there was ever a point in the show when the set design was given more concentration than the atmosphere, the characterisation and the performances.
+Bigon is a hopelessly laboured character who wanders through the story with glazed eyed borderm with the odd just the odd moment of melodrama (amongst my favourites are ‘It is not as it seems!’ and ‘Great Zeus!’).
 So let me get this straight…Monarch destroyed his own planet with a poison, which he plans to use on the Earth to wipe out humanity before replacing them and mining the silicon of the planet.
-With that he plans to travel faster than light, going backwards in time to the Big Bang to meet himself because he thinks he is God.
+With that he plans to travel faster than light, going backwards in time to the Big Bang to meet himself because he thinks he might be God.
+Or something.
 What the hell?
-Who on Earth scripted that load of convoluted nonsense?
-There is a moment in episode three when Adric and Tegan have a huge row, shrieking hysterically (‘Adric I’m warning you!
+I don't think even Terrance Dudley was sure what was going on, he was just making it up as he went along and kept adding new plot elements when things got a bit too quiet.
+There is a moment in episode three when Adric and Tegan have a huge row, squaking hysterically at each other in a vain attempt to create drama (‘Adric I’m warning you!
 Get out of my way!’
-‘No!’) which to my mind is the nadir of all companion scenes.
-Its two unlikable characters appallingly performed having a nonsensical and artificial argument – its horrible.
+‘No!’).
+To my mind it is the nadir of all companion scenes, topping anything useless that Susan, Dodo and Victoria might have done.
+It is two unlikable characters appallingly performed having an artificial argument – it's horrible.
 Could it get any duller than Nyssa playing about with pencils and screwdrivers?
-And just when you think it can’t get any more boring we are subjected to another Recreational!
-When all the cultural dances mingle in recreation haywire you could be forgiven for thinking that you have fallen asleep and are having some kind of surrealist nightmare!
+The recreationals are repeated ad nauseum to a point where you might genuinely think you have switched over to Blue Peter.
+When all the cultural dances mingle in recreation haywire you could be forgiven for thinking that you have fallen asleep and fallen into a surrealist, cultural nightmare.
 The Doctor leaps into space tethered with a loose bit of old rope?
-The special effects for the space walk are pretty dire; all fringe lines and a painted on TARDIS.
+The special effects for the space walk are pretty dire; all fringe lines and scribbled in TARDISes.
 Why does the Doctor head back to the spaceship to save Adric?
-At one point Monarch actually stares at the screen and goes ‘NOOOOOOO!’
-The Doctor leaves the TARDIS door open in front of Monarch and he doesn’t go inside…which was what he was obsessing about in earlier episodes!
-The story ends with Bigon and his chums grinning inanely at each other…and you don’t give a toss about any of them!
+At one point Monarch actually stares at the camera and goes ‘NOOOOOOO!’
+The Doctor leaves the TARDIS door open in front of Monarch and he doesn’t go inside, a bizarre oversight given his obsession with the craft in earlier episodes.
+The story ends with Bigon and his chums grinning inanely at each other…and I couldn't help but wish the whole lot had been flushed out of an airlock for all the colour they added to the story.

-The Shallow Bit: How much filthy dialogue is there in this story…?‘He knows I’m no good with my hands!’ moans Adric.
+‘He knows I’m no good with my hands!’ moans Adric.

 ‘Is this one of your dropping times Doctor?’